 The Remuneration Committee assists the Board of Directors in fulfilling its remuneration related matters.
 It is responsible for the review of the remuneration system of the Company and for proposals in relation thereto to the Board of Directors.
 The Remuneration Committee makes recommendations regarding the proposals of the Board of Directors in relation to the maximum aggregate amount of compensation of the Board and of the Global Executive Committee to be submitted to the General Meeting of Shareholders of the Company for approval, as well as in relation to the remuneration package of the Group CEO and the members of the Board.
 The Remuneration Committee makes proposals on the grant of options or other securities under any other management incentive plan of the Company, if any.
 The Remuneration Committee reviews and recommends to the Board of Directors the Remuneration Report.
 The Remuneration Committee meets as often as business requires (usually 4 meetings per year).
-The 4 meetings held in the fiscal year 2018 lasted about 1 to 2 hours.
-The Chairman of the Board of Directors usually participates as a quest in the Remuneration Committee meetings.
+The 6 meetings held in the fiscal year 2019 lasted about 1 to 2 hours (Q1 3 meetings, Q3 1 meeting, Q4 2 meetings).
+The Chairman of the Board of Directors usually participates as a guest in the Remuneration Committee meetings.
 Members of the Global Executive Committee attended meetings of the Remuneration Committee as follows: Group CEO 4 meetings.